-Academic Support Services staff can help you develop an individualized plan to build skills, improve study habits, access resources, and achieve academic success.
-Staff members are available to discuss a wide variety of skills required by Reed's demanding curriculum.
-Need some accountability to stay on task?
-Set up a regular meeting time with one of our staff members.
-Prefer to check in as-needed?
-We’re here!
+During the academic year, Office of Academic Support staff can help you develop an individualized plan to build skills, improve study habits, access resources, and achieve academic success.
+Staff members are available to discuss a wide variety of skills required by Reed's curriculum.

 Referrals & Making Connections